 (r) Other contractual issues;

-(s) The date of expiry of the validity of the CCN, which shall usually be at least 10 working days from the date of submission.
+(s) The date of expiry of the validity of the contract variation, which shall usually be at least 10 Working days from the date of submission.

 2.6.
-For each CCN submitted the Commission will allocate a sequential number to the CCN, evaluate the CCN, requesting further information if necessary, and before the expiry of the CCN shall either—
+For each Contract Variation Form submitted the Commission will allocate a sequential number to the Contract Variation Form, evaluate the Contract Variation Form, requesting further information if necessary, and before the expiry of the Contract Variation Form shall either—

-(a) Approve the CCN return it to the Contractor; or
+(a) Approve the Contract Variation Form return it to the Contractor; or

-(b) Notify the Contractor of the rejection of the CCN by the Commission.
+(b) Notify the Contractor of the rejection of the Contract Variation Form by the Commission.

 2.7.
-A CCN signed by the Parties shall constitute an amendment to the Contract.
+A Contract Variation Form signed by the Parties shall constitute an amendment to the Contract.